 Participating in the community solar project gives members who are interested in green energy an option to participate in a way that is more economical than installing rooftop solar on their homes.
 It will allow our members the ability to utilize renewable energy without long-term contracts, no local permitting or zoning issues, no issues with their homeowner’s insurance, and no roof or structural modifications to their home.

-Smart Choice Solar offers CFEMC members a zero emission, affordable, renewable energy solution for their home and business.
+Smart Choice Solar offers CFEMC members a zero-emission, affordable, renewable energy solution for their home and business.
 By grouping solar panels together, costs can be shared, power output maximized and the hassle of rooftop installations can be avoided.
 Smart Choice Solar generates energy in a way that creates no pollution or carbon emissions.
-To purchase your clean renewable energy source or receive more information, fill out the form below.
+To purchase your clean renewable energy source, fill out the form below.

 Enjoy clean energy from zero carbon solar panels.

 Members can purchase a portion of the energy output from our local solar farm for a monthly charge of $7.00 per solar panel.
 Each panel will generate an average of 55 kiloWatt hours per month.

 Your monthly bill will show the portion of energy produced by your solar panels and the amount you paid for it at the solar rate.